 - The 1927nm produces dramatic improvement to sun-damaged and pigmented skin with just one treatment.

 - The 1550nm treatment is used to improve deeper conditions like wrinkles, surgical scars, and acne scars.
 Significant results can be seen over a course of 3-5 treatments.

 How many Fraxel treatments will I need for my skin or scar?

-This depends on the severity of the damage of the skin being treated.
+This depends on the severity of the damage Fraxel is treating.

 - Usually, we would recommend a course of 1 to 5 Fraxel laser treatments.

-- We consider the best practice to spread these Fraxel laser treatments about 4 to 6 weeks apart.
+- We recommend that Fraxel laser treatments are done about 4 to 6 weeks apart.